ClimateRiskAnalysis/CRA-book/contents.md

 2. Explain how different parts of the climate system compensate in response to warming.
 3. Demonstrate how emulation addresses the trade-off between model complexity and the ability to quantify uncertainties.
 4. Evaluate different approaches to emulation based on problem characteristics.

+### The Social Cost of Carbon

+#### Goals

+Derive and explain the social cost of greenhouse gases, discuss the importance of discount factors, and demonstrate sensitivity analysis.

+#### Contents

+1. What is the Social Cost of a Greenhouse Gas?
+2. Introduction to Discounting
+3. What Uncertainties Influence the Social Cost of CO_2_?

+#### Learning Objectives

+At the end of this part, readers will be able to:

+1. Explain the concept of the social cost of greenhouse gases;
+2. Discuss the influence of discount rates on the net present value of monetary flows;
+3. Use integrated assessment models to estimate the social cost of CO_2_;
+4. Analyze sensitivities of a modeled quantity to relevant uncertainties.

 ### Agricultural Risk Analysis